iLert/docs/integrations/zendesk/outbound.md

 ![](../../.gitbook/assets/zd1.png)

-1. You will need this API token later in iLert.
+1. You will need this API token later in ilert.
 Make sure to copy and store it.
 You won't be able to see it again in Zendesk.
 Click **Save**.

-## In iLert: create a Zendesk connector and link it with an alert source <a href="#alarm-source" id="alarm-source"></a>
+## In ilert: create a Zendesk connector and link it with an alert source <a href="#alarm-source" id="alarm-source"></a>

 {% hint style="info" %}
 **Admin permission required**

-To set up the integration, you must have admin rights in iLert.
+To set up the integration, you must have admin rights in ilert.
 {% endhint %}

 1. **\*\*Click the gear icon and then click on the** Connectors\*\* link